alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 You can do this, starting and pausing and starting, as many times as you want.
 Interesting fact.
 You can create generator that never finishes, something like an infinite loop.
 Don't worry, infinite generator will not cause a mess like infinite loop.
 What's more, generator can communicate with the rest of code with each start and restart.

-What I meaning is that you can pass a data to generator when you start it, or restart it.
+What I mean is that you can pass a data to generator when you start it, or restart it.
 You can also return, or yield data, when you pause it.
 Wrapping one's head around generators can be difficult.
 Let's take a look at the code.
 That might give you a better picture.

 ## Generator syntax

 The syntax of generators is very simple.
 You define a generator in a similar way you would define a function.
-The difference is that you put asterix (`*`) right before the name of the function, or generator, such as `function *myGen() { }`.
-This asterix is a signal for JavaScript that the function a type of generator function.
+The difference is that you put asterisk (`*`) right before the name of the function, or generator, such as `function *myGen() { }`.
+This asterisk is a signal for JavaScript that the function a type of generator function.

-Another option you may have seen is to put the asterix right after the `function` keyword, such as `function* myGen() { }`.
-Both ways are valid, but JavaScript developers tend to use more often the former, with asterix right before the name.
-I think that asterix right before the name is more readable.
+Another option you may have seen is to put the asterisk right after the `function` keyword, such as `function* myGen() { }`.
+Both ways are valid, but JavaScript developers tend to use more often the former, with asterisk right before the name.
+I think that asterisk right before the name is more readable.

 ```JavaScript
 // Generator syntax